 - 1/2 can (or to taste) chipotle chili peppers in adobo sauce

 - Preheat oven to 450F.
 Move the rack to the middle.

-- Add the Greek yogurt, chilis in adobo sauce, lime juice, garlic, and salt to a blender.
+- Add the Greek yogurt, chilis in adobo sauce, lime juice, garlic, and salt to a blender or food processor.
 Blend until smooth.
 Pour dressing into a jar and set aside until needed.

 - Cut the broccoli into bite-size florets.
 Cut the mushrooms into halves or quarters, depending on size of mushrooms.
 Add the broccoli and mushrooms to a baking sheet and toss with 2 tablespoons of the olive oil, the garlic powder, and salt & pepper.
 Roast for 15-20 minutes.